ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 A very common ultrasonic sensor that works by sending a pulse on the trig and measuring the response time on echo pin.

 ```
-I have the code in teh robot example
+I have the code in the robot example
 ```
 # Ethernet ENC28
 Requires an internal support in the TinyCLR OS port.